kevlar453/technicians_monitor-_ui/README.md

 #  AC Monit
- AC Monit Apps - One touch for all needs
+ AC Monit Mobile - One touch for all needs

 Introduction In the fast-paced world of air conditioning and ATM servicing, technicians often juggle multiple jobs, appointments, and unexpected emergencies.
 Effective job scheduling is crucial for maximizing productivity and ensuring customer satisfaction.